2giosangmitom/2giosangmitom.github.io/src/assets/blog/database_systems.md

 A _field_ (also known as _attribute_) represents a characteristic of the subject of the table which it belongs.
 Fields are the structures that actually store data.
 The data in these fields can be retrieved and represented as information in almost any configuration that you can imagine.

 Every field in a _properly designed_ database contains one and only one value, and its name will identify the type of value it holds.
 This makes entering data into a field very intuitive.
-If you see fields with names such as FIRST-NAME, LAST-NAME, CITY, STATE, and ZIPCODE, you know exactly what type of values go into each field.
+If you see fields with names such as FIRSTNAME, LASTNAME, CITY, STATE, and ZIPCODE, you know exactly what type of values go into each field.
 You'll find it very easy to sort data by last name.

-You’ll typically encounter three other types of fields in an improperly or poorly designed database.
+You'll typically encounter three other types of fields in an improperly or poorly designed database.

 1. A _multipart_ field (also known as a _composite_ field), which contains two or more distinct items within its value.
 2. A _multivalued_ field, which contains multiple instances of the same type of value.